|

 A completely

-different programme led by shipbuilders is being developed.
-A MONARC
+different programme led by shipbuilders was developed during the

 naval modular artillery gun integrates the gun turret and autoloader

-from the PzH 2000 into the deck of a naval vessel.
+from the PzH 2000 howitzer into the deck of a naval vessel.

 Variants